remfan1994/strawberry-creek-voices/anchors/anchor09.md

 Anchor 9 Reflections Beneath the Reeds

 Beneath the arch of reeds along the bank, the creek gathers whispers from the world above.
 A bird alights on a broken branch, shaking droplets into the slow current.
-A child’s forgotten scarf flutters into the water, and the creek catches it without comment, folding it into the flow as it has learned to do with everything: quietly, without judgment, entirely attentive.
+A leaf, carried by a careful hand or wind, drifts into the water, and the creek catches it without comment, folding it into the flow as it has learned to do with everything: quietly, without judgment, entirely attentive.

 The water holds more than objects; it carries the weight of small mercies, moments of care that went unnoticed, gestures that never received acknowledgment.
 Each ripple becomes a teacher, demonstrating that presence itself is a form of service, attention itself a moral act.